AdnanShah/About_Me/README.md

 ##### June 2018 - (Currently Working) | Karachi

 - Responsible for development of custom and interactive UI using modern technologies like JavaScript, Angular4, ReactJs and Jquery.

+- Engaged in customer support for the existing code (bug fixing, enhancements to improve the existing solution).

 - Designed and developed real time recommendation engine to recommend items to users based on there preferences using Python.